 Private collection, the Netherlands

 The landscape painter Andreas Schelfhout from The Hague had a penchant for the landscape surrounding Haarlem.
 Quite early on, from 1820 onwards, he was inspired by this rolling, scenic area with its fine panoramas.
-Schelfhout's summer landscapes depicting this location reflect the tradition of the oeuvre of the seventeenth century landscape painter Jacob van Ruysdael (1628/1629-1682).
-The quintessentially Dutch landscape surrounding Haarlem was a favorite amongst the painters of Dutch Romanticism, following the lead of Schelfhout.
+Schelfhout’s summer landscapes depicting this location reflect the tradition of the oeuvre of the seventeenth century landscape painter Jacob van Ruysdael (1628/1629-1682).
+The quintessentially Dutch landscape surrounding Haarlem was a favourite amongst the painters of Dutch Romanticism, following the lead of Schelfhout.
 This painting, dated 1855, arose in the best artistic period of the artist.

 * Condition report available upon request